partridgep/ice-cream-project/README.md

 * Short description
 * Array of reviews

 That may seem like a good amount of properties for an ice cream to contain, but thankfully most of the time the user will not have to input all of these in themselves.
-The purpose of having separate names and images for the ice cream itself, its flavor, and its brand, is to allow for simple query searches and a more pleasing display of the information.
+The purpose of having separate names and images for the ice cream itself, its flavor, and its brand, is to allow for simple query searches and a more pleasing display of information.

 The reviews are a nested model inside the ice cream model, and contain the following properties: